 The Liber Pontificalis (a source which was updated during the 8th century) notes that Pope Saint Gregory II appears to have accepted the Council.
 He went to Constantinople and questioned Emperor Justinian II (who had convened the Trullo) about the Council.
 After receiving “an excellent reply” from Justinian II, his earlier opposition to Trullo had vanished as the emperor “resolved every question.”
 (Ibid., p.
 43; passage in question is dated to the 740s) This is corroborated by a letter between Gregory II and Patriarch Germanos I quoted during Nicea II.
 It explicitly quotes Canon 82 of Trullo as from “the assembly of the holy [fathers].”
 (Price, The Acts of the Second Council of Nicea, p.
 330) It should be noted that Canon 82 forbade the depiction of Christ as a lamb (opting for the depiction of His incarnate hypostasis–i.e. as a human).
 Interestingly, this Canon was anti-Roman, as the Church of Rome had followed this practice. (cf Price, The Canons of the Qunisext Council, p.
 23) The fact that Rome had actually ceased conducting this practice immediately after the Trullan Council, as evidenced by a fresco commissioned by Pope John VII (approx 706-707 AD) which deliberately avoided the lamb depiction in conformance with the aforementioned canon, additionally implies the acceptance of Trullo.
 (Ibid., p.
 42)

 The preceding may imply full acceptance of Trullo, but it is not explicit evidence of such.
 However, such explicit evidence soon makes itself apparent.
 During the Council of Nicea 2, Canon 1 explicitly accepts all “the divine canons…those composed by the holy apostles, the celebrated trumpets of the Spirit, those published by the six holy ecumenical councils and by the councils convened locally to issue such injunctions, and those of our holy fathers.”
 (Price, Nicea 2, p.
 610) This canon of Nicea 2, accepted by the West, clearly affirms Trullo.
 First, the fifth and sixth councils did not have canons and so by invoking the canons of “the six holy ecumenical councils,” it would have to be referencing the introduction to the Trullan canons.
-In this introduction, it asserts it is providing the canons the fifth and sixth canons lacked.
+In its introduction, it asserts it is providing the canons the fifth and sixth canons lacked.
 (Price, The Canons of the Quinisext Council, p.
 73) Second, the criteria of Canon 1 of Nicea 2, in its affirmation of both local councils and “those of our fathers,” is clearly is a citation of Canon 2 of Trullo.
 Canon 2 explicitly lists exactly which local councils and fathers are at issue.